eswong610/user-guide-docs/docs/expressconnect.md

 In the set up, you should have gotten the connection string from the last step.
 It should look a little something like this.
 ![connectstr](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/connectstring.png?raw=true)

+In the string, instead of <password>, replace it with the password you have customized.

 In the connection.js file under the Database folder, require the mongoose module, and set the connection string from as a variable.
 For ease, copy and paste the code snippet